 I told him I didn't want to squander his time.
 He wrote back: "Honoring my time doesn't mean you have to act or be any certain way.
 I am happy to just provide the company — no expectations of any deep conversations.
 Time with a friend is never time wasted."

-As we sat at Called Coffee, I told him about the mania, the depression, the farm, the hospital, and recovery.
+I told him about the mania, the depression, the farm, the hospital, and recovery.
 About my new work.
 I asked if he knew Donald Miller.
 "The guy who wrote Blue Like Jazz?"

 Morning light through the windows.
 Tammy was at the table next to us, leading a Bible study with a couple of church members.